City Park and Campground

 Experience the Mississippi's playground - Lake Pepin

-Hok-Si-La Park is a 252 acre, municipally owned and operated park located on the Minnesota side of Lake Pepin.
-Hok-Si-La Municipal Park and Campground offers spectacular views of the Mississippi River, Lake Pepin, and the surrounding bluffs.
-Enjoy the Mississippi River park by experiencing tent camping at its best, launch a boat at the public boat ramp, or swim and relax at the sandy beach.
-Take time to explore the mile long stretch of Mississippi River, check out the interpretive center, take the kids to the playground, play volleyball or basketball, enjoy a picnic or relax at the chapel.
+Hok-Si-La is a 252 acre, municipally owned and operated park located on the Minnesota side of Lake Pepin.
+The park offers spectacular views of the Mississippi River, Lake Pepin, and the surrounding bluffs.
+Enjoy the Mississippi River by experiencing tent camping at its best, launch a boat at the public boat ramp, or swim and relax on the sandy beach.
+Take time to explore the mile long stretch of Mississippi River shoreline, check out the interpretive center, enjoy the kids at the playground, play volleyball or basketball, enjoy a picnic or relax at the chapel.

-Park buildings, including the dining hall and screened shelters, as well as camping sites, are open mid-April through mid-October.
-The park is located on Lake Pepin and open to the public 365 days a year.
-Bring your family out for some fun hiking, bird watching or a stroll on the beach.
+Facilities include a dining hall, screened shelters, tent camping.
+New.
+Spring 2016 three sleeping cabins will be opening.
+Park is open year-round for general use.
+Buildings and camping season is mid-April through mid-October.
+Bring your family out for a hike, bird watching or a stroll on the beach.
 Winter offers groomed cross-country ski trails.
 (Grooming updates posted on Facebook.)
 Lake Pepin is a widening of the Mississippi River.

 Schools, 4-H clubs, family reunions, birthday parties, weddings, company picnics, service organizations, church groups, and outdoor organizations find the park has the space and amenities they desire.
-Hok-Si-La Municipal Park and Campground is a place to explore the Mississippi River and Lake Pepin.
+The Park and Campground offers a great place to start exploring the Mississippi River and Lake Pepin.

-Office area is for check-ins, acts as a tourist information center and store.
+Office area serves as check-in for all facilities, tourist information center and store.
 Interpretive Center shows flora and fauna of the Mississippi River and surrounding bluffs.
-Inside find display cases full of memorabilia from the Boy Scout days and Tour De Pepin.
-Did you know the park was a fox farm with 400 pairs of foxes.
+Inside find display cases with memorabilia from the Boy Scout days and Tour De Pepin.
+Did you know the park's history includes a working fox farm with 400 pairs of foxes.